 Qnexa is our proprietary capsule formulation investigational drug candidate containing the active ingredients phentermine and topiramate.
 Phentermine was approved for the short-term treatment of obesity by the FDA in 1959.
 Topiramate is approved for seizures (1996) and migraine prevention (2004).
 Published studies on topiramate reported that topiramate treatment produced weight loss.
 By combining these compounds, Qnexa attempts to simultaneously address excessive appetite and a high threshold for satiety, the two main mechanisms believed to impact eating behavior.
 Although we believe Qnexa affects the two major causes of overeating, excessive hunger and the inability to feel satisfied, we may not be correct in our assessment of the impact the combination of these two ingredients may have on weight loss or their mechanism of action.
 Earlier studies with Qnexa were completed using a twice-a-day dose.
 The twice-a-day dose and timing of the administration of the active ingredients was determined by the inventor through the treatment of patients in his private practice.
 We used a once-a-day formulation in our completed Phase 3 studies of Qnexa.
 We have completed various pharmacokinetic studies of the once-a-day formulations to characterize the pharmacokinetic profile of the once-a-day formulation of Qnexa.
 The FDA has also asked us to study the effects of a lower dose of Qnexa, which we did in the Phase 3 obesity trials.
+The recent Advisory Committee meeting on Qnexa has suggested areas that may need further review by the FDA prior to approval.
+While we believe we can adequately address the issues raised by the Advisory Committee with the currently available data, the data from the OB-305 extension study or information generated in post-approval studies, if any, there can be no assurance that we will be successful in obtaining or maintaining regulatory approval for Qnexa.

 We may be required to demonstrate through large, long-term outcome trials that our investigational drug candidates are safe and effective for use in a broad population prior to obtaining regulatory approval.
+We are proposing a cardiovascular outcome study post-approval for Qnexa.
+In addition, we are proposing the use of the pregnancy registry for Qnexa patients post-approval as well.
 There is typically a high rate of attrition from the failure of investigational drug candidates proceeding through clinical trials.
-If any of our investigational drug candidates fail to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or may decide to abandon development of, that investigational drug candidate.
+If any of our investigational drug candidates fail to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or may decide to abandon development of, that investigational drug candidates.
 If we abandon or are delayed in our development efforts related to any of our investigational drug candidates, we may not be able to generate sufficient revenues to continue our operations and clinical studies at the current level or become profitable.
 Our reputation in the industry and in the investment community would likely be significantly damaged.
 It may not be possible for us to complete financings, and our stock price would likely decrease significantly.